Bruce Robinson: The Florida Bar’s Cincinnatus

 Hard work, delayed gratification, and service became part of his being.

-As Veteran’s Day 2019 approaches, the 75-year-old combat veteran can recount decades of service that includes two tenures on The Florida Bar Board of Governors, membership on countless Bar committees, and leadership posts with business, community, and environmental groups, and leadership positions in his church.
+The 75-year-old combat veteran can recount decades of service that includes two tenures on The Florida Bar Board of Governors, membership on countless Bar committees, and leadership posts with business, community, and environmental groups, and leadership positions in his church.

 Military and community service should be celebrated and encouraged every day, Robinson says.